da-tra/disk-monitor-for-confluence/README.md

 # Disk Monitor for Confluence

-Disk Monitor for Confluence - A tool for displaying capacity of mounted storage devices on a Conluence page.
+Disk Monitor for Confluence - A tool for displaying capacity of mounted storage devices on a Conluence page and warning via mail if a capacity limit is reached.

 > WARNING: This project is in an early stage of development and should be used with caution.